Hsu-Che-Wei/scKB/README.md

 3. Prepare your genome file (.fasta) and annotation file (.gtf) :

    You will need to convert your fasta into a BSgenome object.
-In case the genome you want to use is already available as a BSgenome object, simply install it from Bioconductor and load it:
+In case the genome you want to use is already available as a BSgenome object, simply install it from Bioconductor and load it :

+   In R :

    ```
    # Install Arabidopsis TAIR9 genome
    BiocManager::install("BSgenome.Athaliana.TAIR.TAIR9")